hep-gc/shoal/shoal-server/README.md

 3. Check settings in `shoal_server.conf` update as needed.
 Make sure RabbitMQ server is running.

 4. Run the Apache service `service httpd start
-  - _First run make take a few seconds to start as it needs to download the GeoLiteCity database (~12MB)._
+  - _First run may take a few seconds to start as it needs to download the GeoLiteCity database (~12MB)._

 5. Visit `http://localhost`